 You see, one feature of the Windows operating system is a DNS cache, that stores domain name and IP links.
 Without going into to much details, the DNS cache records information about every website that the user opens in a web browser in Windows.

 Curious Windows users just need to list the contents of the DNS cache to find out what websites a user has been visiting in private browsing mode.
-It may require some additional comparisons to find the private browsing mode websites, but that requires just some manual work and can be neglected.
+It may require some additional comparison to find the private browsing mode websites, but that requires just some manual work and can be neglected.

 Here is how you can display the contents of the DNS cache: